arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 > **Note:** The following is the description of the different properties of the resource top-level structure.

-> The _name_ property identifies a resource and it is required.
+> The _name_ property identifies a resource and is required.

 > The _type_ property defines the type of the resource in the form _"\<ResourceProviderNamespace\>/\<ResourceTypeName\>"_.
-This type will be used to lookup the Resource Provider that the Orchestrator will call to create or update the resources.
+This type will be used to look up the Resource Provider that the Orchestrator will call to create or update the resources.
 This property is required.

 > The _location_ property specifies the georegion, datacenter, or private cluster where the resource will be deployed.
 If not specified, the default value is the Location of the resourceGroup

-> The _dependsOn_ property specify that the processing of a specific resource depends on another resource.
+> The _dependsOn_ property specifies that the processing of a specific resource depends on another resource.

 > The _properties_ property is a bag containing name/value pairs.
 Every resource can have a section with properties.
 These are the settings that describe or configure the resource.

 1. You will create your custom template by adding  a website resource.
 To do this, locate the **resources** section, and below the comment add the following code.
 This code will add a very simple website to your resource group.
 Before adding the code, replace every _\<Your-Site-Name\>_ tag with a name of your choice, for example: _MyTestWebSite_, and every _\<Your-Location\>_ with the location of your choice (e.g.: _East US_).

 	> **Note:** Take into account that Azure Websites names must be unique.
-Therefore you must choose a name that has not been taken yet.
-To avoid duplication you can append a random number to the end or your desired name.
+Therefore, you must choose a name that has not previously been used.
+To avoid duplication, you can append a random number to the end or your desired name.

 	<!-- mark:2-11 -->
 	````JavaScript